-Crack Pairing: Amaranthia user daeva_agas loves Rhen/Agas from Aveyond 1 and Mel/Gyendal from Aveyond 3.
+- Crack Pairing: Amaranthian user daeva_agas ships Rhen/Agas from Aveyond 1 and Mel/Gyendal from Aveyond 3 and has spawned a number of fanarts surrounding those couple.
 Both pair soon gained some following from the website.

-Non-canon Talia/Devin also seems rather popular.
+- Non-canon Talia/Devin is also very popular, even though Devin officially ends up with Alicia, and Talia marries an unnamed Sun Priest.
 Like the above pairing, it's possible in individual gameplay.

 Ahriman: It shall be done.
 Show this paltry world the power of the daevas!